Labib12148/Labib12148/README.md

 I'm open to collaborating on projects that align with my interests and expertise.
 If you're working on something exciting and think we could make a great team, don't hesitate to reach out!
 Let's brainstorm, code, and create something awesome together.

 ## How to Reach Me
-Feel free to email me with labib12148@gmail.com.
+Feel free to email me to labib12148@gmail.com.
 Whether it's discussing potential collaborations, sharing interesting resources, or just saying hello, I'm always happy to connect with like-minded individuals.

-## Pronouns
-You can refer to me using he/him.

 ## Fun Fact
-In my free time, I enjoy play soccer.
+In my free time, I enjoy playing football.
 It's a great way for me to unwind and recharge after a day of coding and learning.

 Thank you for stopping by!
 Feel free to explore my repositories and reach out if you have any questions or just want to chat.